 “What are you saying?” he quips.

 I continued by explaining to him that he was by far better off paying potential customers $200 each and send them to his competition than to continue in this industry.
 I further explained that because he lacked controls over the process, which included cost accounting and project management, he was in effect paying out a little over $400 per project than what he earned.
 And furthermore, I was saving him a lot of money!

 During that particular accounting year he completed just a little over 400 projects.
 When I received the books and went through them in detail, I calculated that he lost a little over $160,000 from this department/division.
-So the way I figured it, I was saving him over $80,000 per year and I was providing the following benefits:
+The way I figured it, I was saving him over $80,000 per year and I was providing the following benefits:

 - A whole lot less stress, no longer did he have to deal with those 400 customers

 - He could fire the entire restoration staff and not have to deal with the employee issues (calling in sick, destroying equipment, using the phones, and the back talk)

 - He would have a lot more time to enjoy his favorite hobby of fishing

 It all started at the end of the year.
 I was a new accountant in the practice but I came from the restoration industry as a controller.
 I was well aware of the nuances of accounting for items in that industry.
 The client came in for his annual tax return and was feeling pretty proud of the growth in revenues he had achieved during the year.
 But he remarked how much he spent to get there and that overall he felt pretty good about the whole situation.
 However, he was concerned at the lack of cash available.
 He didn’t want to go to his personal resources or borrow money from the bank.